fedex2118/CoalaPy/README.md

 The results will be printed on the terminal.

-# About Random Dataset folder
+# About Benchmark folder

-Random_Dataset folder contains newick files that have newick trees inside of them that were generated randomly with a simpler algorithm.
-Don't use these files for generation neither plotting since the structure of these files is not the same of Coala datasets.
-Those files should be used instead for other purposes, as to test your implementations in ete-3.
+The Benchmark folder contains a randomly generated set of trees that have 10, 100, 1000, 10000, 100000 leaves, scripts and results of a comparison between operations of load tree, preorder, postorder, inorder, levelorder for biopython biophylo module, DendroPy and ETE3 executed 60 times per each tree.
+The more accurate details of such benchmark will be avaible soon...
+You can download this folder if you want to test it yourself on your operating system and see how your results compare to the ones posted here.

 # More info